 SABI SANDS OR KRUGER / ACCOMMODATION & FACILITIES

 There’s no doubt about it, Sabi Sands offers luxury safari accommodation and exceptional service to match.
 There are a number of private camps in Sabi Sands, each offering a full-service stay.
-All meals – breakfast, lunch, afternoon tea and dinner – is included as well as 2 game drives a day.
+All meals are included as well as 2 game drives a day.

-Sabi Sands is a very relaxing way to safari.
-With the all the effort of the game drives taken care of for you, and with incredible wildlife viewing almost guaranteed, you can spend the majority of the day lazing by the pool.
+With incredible wildlife viewing almost guaranteed you can spend the majority of the day lazing by the pool.

 There isn’t a lot to do in the camps during the day and the environment is not particularly relaxing, so your best option is to stay out all day searching for wildlife.
 However, the camps in Kruger are very well stocked for necessities so you can easily grab some supplies to make your own lunch and have a full day out in the park.